Sign up for our newsletter and do not miss discounts and news.

 What is Rapé?

-Rapé is a traditional powdered snuff crafted by indigenous tribes in South America, mostly in Brazil, Peru and Mexico.
+Rapé is a traditional powdered snuff crafted by indigenous tribes of the Amazon basin, primarily within Brazil, Peru, and Colombia.

 Does Rapé go by other names?

 Yes, Rapé is also called rapeh, hapé, hapeh, or ruma.
-More broadly, it is sometimes referred to as sacred tobacco or tribal snuff.
+More broadly, it is sometimes referred to as sacred tobacco, shamanic snuff, or tribal medicine.

 Who produces Rapé?

-Typically, Rapé is made by the men of the tribe due to the demanding nature of its preparation.
-However, some exceptions exist, such as the Forca Feminina Rapé, which was created by women of the Yawanawá tribe.
+Typically, Rapé is made by the men or the Pajés (elders) of the tribe due to the demanding and ritualistic nature of its preparation.
+However, some beautiful exceptions exist, such as the Força Feminina blends created exclusively by the women of the Yawanawá tribe.

 How is Rapé prepared?

-Rapé is made by finely grinding dried plant materials and tree ash into a superfine powder.
-The process requires significant physical effort and labor.
+Authentic Rapé is made by curing and finely grinding organic plant materials, jungle herbs, and sacred tree ash into a superfine, talc-like powder.
+The entire process is done by hand and requires significant physical labor, focus, and ritual prayers.

 Does all Rapé contain tobacco?